 Start with their personal messes

-While we want our children to help with chores around the home and learning how to clean the house is a vital life skill for us to teach our kids, it can be a bit overwhelming for kids that are just learning to clean.
-We have made it easier for you by providing a free chore chart for kids printable to use.
+While we want our children to help with chores around the home and learning how to clean the house is a vital life skill for us to teach our kids, it can be a bit overwhelming for kids who are just learning to clean.
+We have made it easier for you by providing a free chore chart for kids to use.

 The best thing you can do when teaching your kids how to clean is to start small with their own personal messes.
 If your child spills food, teach them how to clean it up, help them learn to clean their own room, and teach them to pick up items they may have left around the house.